Fan State Condition Monitoring

 The video below walks through capturing and syncing the data to your cloud project with the Data Capture Lab.

 The Data Capture lab has a manual label mode and an automatic event detection mode.
 For this tutorial, we are going to use manual event labels.
 We will label the regions where the fan is in a particular state.
-When we go to build the model, we will use a sliding window of 1 sec. to generate features to feed into our classifier.
-To label, a region clicks on the graph, then select label event, and then specify which label is associated with that event.
+When we go to build the model, we will use a sliding window of 1 second to generate features to feed into our classifier.
+Right-click on the graph to create a segment around your event of interest.
+Next, click the edit button to select the label that is associated with that event.
 If you have collected your data set through other means, you can also import CSV or WAV files into the Data Capture Lab.

 The video below walks through how to label the events of a captured file in the SensiML Data Capture Lab.

-The SensiML Analytic Studio is where you can create a query to pull data into your model, build models using AutoML, validate model accuracy against raw signal data and finally download your model as firmware code for the target device.
-For the next part of the tutorial, you will need to log into Analytic Studio
+The SensiML Analytics Studio is where you can create a query to pull data into your model, build models using AutoML, validate model accuracy against raw signal data and finally download your model as firmware code for the target device.
+For the next part of the tutorial, you will need to log into Analytics Studio

 We will first start off by selecting the project we created with the Predictive Maintenance - Fan Demo project we created with the SensiML Data Capture Lab.
 When you select the project, you will see an overview of all the captures, queries, pipelines, and models that are part of the project.
 We will start off by creating a query.